-In no particular order, here’s why I think this well-planned attention to detail aboard the Viking Star pushes it from an upper premium cruise ship into luxury territory.
+In no particular order, here’s why, among other reasons, Viking’s well-planned attention to detail in the staterooms pushes their cruise ships into luxury territory.

 Lighted Mirror and Make-Up Vanity/Desk